 - Other Note-Worthy Points: Avocado oil is slow to go rancid and can be added to other carrier oils to enrich their vitamin and protein content.

-- Benefits: Jojoba oil contains proteins and minerals that mimic collagen and our natural sebum, so it tricks your skin into producing less sebum.
-It is also very light and absorbs quickly, and is non-greasy.
+- Benefits: Jojoba oil is actually not an oil, but a liquid wax, making it very stable.
+It contains proteins, minerals and myristic acid, which is an anti-inflammatory agent.
+It closely resembles our natural sebum, so it tricks your skin into producing less sebum.
+It is also rich in Vitamin E and is very light and absorbs quickly, and is non-greasy.

 - Skin Types: Suitable for all skin types, particularly for oily, acne-prone skin.